Department of Physical Organic Chemistry

 Information for students

-- NMR spectroscopy (Peter M. Tolstoy, room 2150, This email address is being protected from spambots.
+- NMR spectroscopy (Prof. Dr. Peter M. Tolstoy, room 2150, This email address is being protected from spambots.
 You need JavaScript enabled to view it.)